-In April 1998, the US energetically entered the scene by proposing an alternative set of formulations regarding possible future prosecutions when it informally circulated a draft UN Security Council resolution on the possible establishment of an International Tribunal for Cambodia, specifying in this opening diplomatic gambit217 that its purpose would be to prosecute undefined and unnamed "senior members of the Khmer Rouge leadership who planned or directed serious violations of international and humanitarian law" committed in Cambodia between April 1975 and January 1979, thus putting the notion of strata among leaders into the international discourse.
-Affirming this would mean that only "certain persons" among those responsible would be tried,218 the draft attached a statute for the proposed tribunal reiterating these powers of prosecution.219 This provoked protests from nongovernmental human rights groups, which pointed out that there was no foundation in international law or practice for limiting prosecution in this fashion, precluding in advance trial of "individuals who were not in senior leadership positions, but whose crimes might have been just as abhorrent."220
+The US government was meanwhile engaging the issue internally and in unpublicized discussions with other governments, Hammarberg and UN officials as a result of the strenuous efforts being made in this regard by David Scheffer, who would pursue them as the first US Ambassador for War Crimes Issues.
+The initial June 1997 US focus was on legal and practical mechanisms by which Pol Pot and perhaps other senior Khmer Rouge senior leaders could be taken into custody and brought to justice internationally.
+The import of "senior leaders" was evidently not at this point explicitly defined in terms of individuals or by specified legal criteria, but the US used a numerical formulation along the lines of "Pol Pot and possibly up to ten other top Khmer Rouge leaders" in talking to others, a formulation that seemed to suggest going at least somewhat beyond a list comprising Hun Sen's original eight plus Duch to perhaps include other middle-echelon figures.
+In April 1998, amidst frantic attempts by the US to effect detention somewhere internationally of at least some Khmer Rouge senior leaders, the US energetically entered the diplomatic scene at the highest level by proposing an alternative set of formulations regarding possible future prosecutions when it informally circulated a draft UN Security Council resolution on the possible establishment of an International Tribunal for Cambodia, 219 specifying in this opening diplomatic gambit 220 that its purpose would be to prosecute undefined and unnamed "senior members of the Khmer Rouge leadership who planned or directed serious violations of international and humanitarian law" committed in Cambodia between April 1975 and January 1979, thus putting the notion of strata among leaders into the international discourse.
+Affirming this would mean that only "certain persons" among those responsible would be tried, 221 the draft attached a statute for the proposed tribunal reiterating these powers of prosecution.
+222 This provoked protests from nongovernmental human rights groups, which pointed out that there was no foundation in international law or practice for limiting prosecution in this fashion, precluding in advance trials of "individuals who were not in senior leadership positions, but whose crimes might have been just as abhorrent."223